 There are countless reports of cats coming over to ailing humans and purring for them, sometimes for extended periods of time.
-In addition, there are many touching accounts of cats maintaining purring vigils for fellow companion animals, including dogs and rabbits, who are in ill health or dire straits.
+In addition, there are many touching accounts of cats maintaining purring vigils for fellow companion animals, including dogs and rabbits, which are in ill health or dire straits.
 When dispensing therapeutic purrs to their "patients," cats usually snuggle next to them as well, heightening the effect.

-Cats may have a reputation for being aloof, but these experiences (among many others) show that cats not only possess deep empathy, but also act on that empathy to make a positive difference.
+Cats may have a reputation for being aloof, but these experiences (among many others) show that cats not only possess deep empathy but also act on that empathy to make a positive difference.

 A Historical Curiosity

-Oddly, although the Egyptians worshiped cats, there is no Egyptian word for "purr."
+Oddly, although the Egyptians revered cats, there is no Egyptian word for "purr."
 There is also no ancient Latin or Roman word for "purr."
 Surely cats had occasion to purr for humans back then.

-However, there is an Old English reference to purring which implies that even centuries ago people saw purring as a quintessential cat behavior:
+However, there is an Old English reference to purring which implies that, even centuries ago, people saw purring as a quintessential cat behavior:

 The cat amid the ashes purr'd